-You don’t have to leave the hotel to enjoy one of the Quarter’s most delicious breakfasts.
-Open every day from 7 a.m. to 3 p.m., Cafe Conti offers an extensive menu of crepes, from savory (Crab and Brie with Roasted Garlic Bechamel) to sweet (Peaches and Cream), along with brunchy bites likes Benedict of the Day and Ham and Brie Baguettes.
+You don’t have to leave the hotel to enjoy one of the Quarter’s most delicious breakfasts/brunches.
+Open every day from 7 a.m. to 3 p.m., Cafe Conti offers an extensive menu of crepes, from savory (crab and brie) to sweet (peaches and cream), along with brunch bites like Benedict of the Day and ham and brie baguettes.

 Get Your Fortune Told at Jackson Square

-Skip dessert and save those calories for later indulgence.
-Cap your Muriel’s lunch with a reading across the street at Jackson Square, where a whole army of colorfully-clad soothsayers can divine your future with tarot cards, bones, runes and other divinatory tools.
+Head to Jackson Square, where a whole army of colorfully-clad soothsayers can divine your future with tarot cards, bones, runes, and other divinatory tools.
 The experience is always entertaining, especially with girlfriends.

 Nearly destroyed in the Good Friday fire of 1788 and later rebuilt as a grand private home, Muriel’s Jackson Square has been restored to its mid-1800s glory and opened to the public in 2001.
 Start out with a house Bloody Mary or martini and dig into New Orleans classics like gumbo and pain perdu bread pudding.